Rococo: Characteristics

-Rococo features exuberant decoration, with an abundance of curves, counter-curves, undulations and elements modeled on nature.
-The exteriors of Rococo buildings are often simple, while the interiors are entirely dominated by their ornament.
-The style was highly theatrical, designed to impress and awe at first sight.
-Floor plans of churches were often complex, featuring interlocking ovals; In palaces, grand stairways became centrepieces, and offered different points of view of the decoration.
-The main ornaments of Rococo are: asymmetrical shells, acanthus and other leaves, birds, bouquets of flowers, fruit, musical instruments, angels and Chinoiserie (pagodas, dragons, monkeys, bizarre flowers and Chinese people).
+Rococo features exuberant decoration, with an abundance of curves, counter-curves, undulations, and elements modeled on nature.
+The exteriors of Rococo buildings are often simple, while the interiors are dominated by ornamentation.
+The style was highly theatrical, designed to create an impression of surprise, awe, and wonder on first view.
+Floor plans of churches were often complex, featuring interlocking ovals.
+In palaces, grand stairways became centrepieces, offering different viewpoints of the decoration.
+The main ornaments of Rococo include asymmetrical shells, acanthus and other leaves, birds, bouquets of flowers, fruit, musical instruments, angels, and Chinoiserie (pagodas, dragons, monkeys, bizarre flowers, and Chinese people).

-The style often integrated painting, moulded stucco, and wood carving, and quadratura, or illusionist ceiling paintings, which were designed to give the impression that those entering the room were looking up at the sky, where cherubs and other figures were gazing down at them.
-Materials used included stucco, either painted or left white; combinations of different coloured woods (usually oak, beech or walnut); lacquered wood in the Japanese style, ornament of gilded bronze, and marble tops of commodes or tables.
-The intent was to create an impression of surprise, awe and wonder on first view.
+The style often integrated moulded stucco, wood carving, and quadratura, or illusionist ceiling paintings, which were designed to give the impression that those entering the room were looking up at the sky, with cherubs and other figures gazing down at them.
+Materials used included stucco that had been either painted or left white, combinations of different coloured woods (usually oak, beech, or walnut), lacquered wood in the Japanese style, gilded bronze, and marble.

 Differences between Baroque and Rococo

-Rococo has the following characteristics, which Baroque does not:
+Rococo tends to have the following characteristics, which Baroque does not: